anthonynuge/inventory-management/Readme.md

 # Inventory Management System

+This was used as a way for me to learn next.js.

 A full-stack Inventory Management System web application designed to help store owners efficiently manage inventory, track products, and generate insightful reports.
 Built using **Next.js**, **Express**, **Redux**, **React**, **TypeScript**, and **PostgreSQL**.

 ## Features